 Quinoa costs more per serving than couscous.
 The average price for quinoa is $0.57 per 1/4 cup.
 The average price for couscous is $0.44 per 1/3 cup.

 The prices for both foods vary depending on the store, location and sales offered.

-I decided to conduct a search of various different stores to compare the price of couscous and quinoa.
+Therefore, to conduct some original research, I searched various different stores to compare the price of both foods.